 Alabama Chief Justice Roy Moore speaks to the media during a news conference in Montgomery, Ala., on Monday, Aug.
 8, 2016.
 He is accused of breaking judicial ethics during the fight over same-sex marriage in the state.
+Moore has earned notoriety for his conservative stances surrounding religious liberty.
 (AP Photo/Brynn Anderson)

 Moore graduated from the U.S. Military Academy, served in Vietnam, and earned his law degree from the University of Alabama.
 He served as a circuit judge in Alabama from 1992 to 2000, where he achieved notoriety for hanging a wooden plaque with the Ten Commandments over his bench and beginning his sessions with prayer.